-Grundon Wate Management is one of the UK's leading suppliers of integrated wate management and environmental services.
-The company works in partnership with its customent to help minimize the financial and environmental impacts of their wate.
+Grundon Waste Management Is one of the Ulti leading supplies of integrated water management and environmental services.
+The company works in partnership with a customent to help minimise the financial and environmental impacts of their water.

-Grundon provides a total wate management service for the seduction, neue, recycling, recovery and obpoard of wates.
-The company owns and operates a range of industry-leading, state of the art treatment facilities, offering it customers the most modem and compliant methods of recycling and wate disposit.
+Grundon provides a total water management service for the reduction, reuse, recycling, recovery and disposal of water.
+The company own and operates a range of industry-leading, state of the art teatment facilities, offering its customen the most modern and compliant methods of secycling and waste disposal.

-Viridor 🗸
+Viridor Viridor

-Vider is at the forefront of the resource sector in the UK, transforming waste into energy, high-quality recyclicities and raw materials.
-Vider provides senices to over 150 local authorities and major corporate client, as well as more than 32,000 customers across the UK.
-It activities support the development of a segmentative circular economy that seeks to keep resources in use for as long as possible and recover and regenerate materials of the end of their senice lite.
+Wildor is at the forefront of the resource sector Viridor is at the towhort of the resource sector in the UK, transforming waste into energy, high-quality recyclates and law materials.
+Viridor provides services to over 150 local authorities and major corporate clients, as well as more than 32,000 customers across the UK.
+It activities support the development of a segmentative circular economy that seeks to seep resources thruse for as long as possible and recover and regenerate materials at the end of their service life.

-Viridentias invested 20.5 billion in the UK to develop a network of advanced energy tacilities across the country.
-The company has eight energy recovery facilities in operation, there in operational ramp up and one under construction.
-Once its committed EW portfolio is completed in 2000/20, the company will be generating 275MW of energy.
+Wildon has invested \$1.5 billion in the UK to develop a network of advanced energy toolillies across the country.
+The company has eight energy recovery toolilies in operation, these in operational ramp up and one under construction.
+Once it committed BW portfolio is completed in 2000/21, the company will be generating 275MW of energy.